 Every year, millions of people use personal loans for many reasons, from consolidating debt to paying for weddings or emergencies.
 Nonetheless, some consumers are hesitant to apply for a personal loan for fear it may hurt their credit score.
 If you’re one of the hesitant, we have good news.
-You can check what your personal loan interest rate could be without any harm to your credit and without any commitment to apply.
+You can check what your personal loan interest rate could be without doing any harm to your credit score and without any commitment to apply.

 What Is a Soft Credit Inquiry?
 What Is a Hard Credit Inquiry?

 It’s important to understand the difference between two different types of credit inquiries: a soft credit inquiry and a hard credit inquiry.

 A soft credit inquiry won’t impact your credit at all.

 - You submit a home or apartment rental application